yuming73/cse15l-lab-reports/lab-report-5-week-10.md

 3. **Actual Output:** my repository -`[]` ; provided repository - `[/uri]`
 *Found by using `vimDiff` on the result of running a bash for loop with the command `bash script.sh`.
 The correct implementation based on the result is my repository.*
 ![different output1](lab9-screenshot3.png)
 4. **Explanation of Bug:** The incorrect output is because the code in the provided repository did not account for spaces between `nextCloseBracket` and the `openParen`.
-With the current code, it only checks whether any of the indices are out of bounds.
-To resolve the bug, at line 73, it should incorporate an if statement to check whether there are spaces between `nextCloseBracket` and `openParen`, and if so, it should not consider that as a valid link.
+The current code only checks whether any of the indices are out of bounds and the only condition that determines a valid link is whether the link contains any spaces or new lines.
+To resolve the bug, at line 73, the code should incorporate an if statement to check whether there are spaces between `nextCloseBracket` and `openParen`, and if so, the link should not consider as a valid link.
 ![code change1](lab9-screenshot6.png)

 ---